espruino/EspruinoDocs/puck/Web Bluetooth On Linux.md

 **Note:** Alan Assis worked this out and documented it [here](https://acassis.wordpress.com/2016/06/28/how-to-get-chrome-web-bluetooth-working-on-linux/).
 All I've done is tweak it slightly to use a newer bluez (and to modify things that didn't work for me)

-**Note 2:** Ubuntu 16.10 comes with `bluez` 5.41 already, so will work with Web Bluetooth out of the box.
+**Note 2:** Ubuntu 16.10 comes with `bluez` 5.41 already, but the experimental interface flag is needed for this version.
+This means you'll have to build it again with the appropriate flag.

 As of writing, Ubuntu 16.04 comes with version 5.37 of `bluez`, the Bluetooth tools.
 While this provides some Bluetooth functionality, it's not very good at exposing it.